sansroot/i3-dots/README.md

 You will need the fonts, so you will have to install from it's repository first, only to get the fonts, and then you can install rofi from repository.

 1. https://github.com/adi1090x/rofi
-2.rofi: pacman -S rofi (install it from distro's repository)
+2. rofi: pacman -S rofi (install it from distro's repository)

 # Just to help you